-- Seven-car train platforms for passenger access to trains, with lighting, signage, landscaping, ticket vending machines, and shelters. - Vehicular parking (except at King Street Station) in close proximity to platforms.
+- Vehicular parking (except at King Street Station) in close proximity to platforms.
 Sound Transit is in the process of expanding parking facilities in Kent, Auburn, Sumner, and Puyallup.
-New stations planned for Tillicum and DuPont will include parking.
+New stations planned for Tillicum and DuPont would include parking.
 Today there over 6,200 transit-managed parking stalls among the eight Sounder stations south of Seattle. - Transit facilities, such as bus stops, bus loops, and bus layover space to facilitate transfers between trains and buses. - Sidewalks, pathways, and/or other pedestrian facilities to provide safe and convenient access to the trains for passengers. - Bicycle storage, including bike racks, individual bike lockers, and secure bike storage areas.
 Configurations and availability vary by location.